Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Climate alignment

-Alignment means that the annual activity of a Signatory is in line with the decarbonization trajectories over time.
+Alignment means that the annual activity of a signatory is in line with the decarbonisation trajectories over time.
 This may not happen every year; however, one or two misaligned years do not mean that it is impossible for the annual activity to align.
 It may take time to establish a downward trend in line with the trajectory over time.
+This is especially relevant given the recent increase in ambition reflected in the updated decarbonisation trajectory post IMO MEPC 80 in 2023.

 Climate alignment